telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/pageref-field.md

 ---
 title: PageRef Field
 page_title: PageRef Field
-description: PageRef field is a Field element that .
+description: PageRef field is a Field element that inserts the page number of a bookmark.
 slug: radwordsprocessing-concepts-pageref-field
 tags: pageref,field
 published: True